 Safari companies are unfortunately not all created equal.
 Choosing the wrong one for your once in a lifetime safari trip can have disastrous consequences.

-So what can you do to avoid the "cowboy" companies and still get value for your safari money?
+So what can you do to avoid the bad companies and still get value for your safari money?

-I've set up a list of the Top Three Safari Operators in several African countries that conforms closely to all the right criteria.
+I've set up a list of the Top Three Safari Operators in several African countries that conforms closely to all the right criteria listed above.